Day (7½ months)

-This course introduces the student to pharmacology.
+This course introduces the medical assisting student to pharmacology.
 It continues with methods of administration of medications.
 Mathematical computations of pharmaceutical measurements and calculations are also introduced.
-Students discuss a variety of medications and their common usage.
+Medical assisting students discuss a variety of medications and their common usage.
 Prerequisite: None

 Communication and Human Relations

 MA102 (60 hours)

 This course gives medical assisting students an introduction to patient relations in the medical office.
 Medical law and ethics are discussed.
 Communication skills are emphasized while students learn to interact with physicians, other allied health professionals, and patients.
 Medical assisting students learn proper telephone techniques and how to schedule appointments.
 Prerequisite: None

 Urinalysis, Microbiology, Emergencies, Diagnostic Tests, and Rehabilitation

 Medical assisting students are introduced to safety in the laboratory, called universal precautions, where emphasis is placed on the general rules of protection by following OSHA (Occupational Safety and Health Administration) standards and guidelines.
 Medical assisting students discuss the anatomy and physiology of the urinary system and are introduced to that area of a laboratory used for urinalysis.
 They learn the techniques and procedures of collection, handling, and testing of urine specimens, including preparation for microscopic examination.

 In addition, medical assisting students study microorganisms and their relationship to illness and study the basic supplies and equipment used in microbiology.
 The course continues with lessons in how to assist a physician with rehabilitation, diagnostic tests, and emergency medical procedures.
 Prerequisite: None